Autarkieguide

 • Higher price than PWM

-• Some more space and technical understanding required
+• Slightly more space and technical understanding are required.

-If you want to get the most out of your solar system – especially in tight spaces like in a camper or on a boat – you should opt for an MPPT controller.
+Anyone who wants to get the most out of their solar system – especially in confined spaces like a camper van or boat – should use an MPPT controller.

-What does this mean specifically for your setup?
+What does that mean specifically for your setup?

 System size Recommendation